 Diabetes Management: Tips for Lowering Blood Sugar

 Our diabetes specialist at Arkansas Diabetes and Endocrinology Center offers services so you can manage diabetes better.
-For more information, call us or book an online appointment.
+For more information, Contact us for an appointment online.
 We serve patients from Little Rock, AR and surrounding areas.

 Table of Contents:

 Welcome to the Arkansas Diabetes and Endocrinology Center, conveniently located in Little Rock, AR.
 Here Dr. James Thrasher and his team of specialized medical professionals offer a wide variety of services for endocrinologic and metabolic conditions.
 Our medical office is an amazing resource for patients with diabetes, thyroid disorders, pituitary disorders, adrenal disorders, gonadal disorders, parathyroid disorders, and more.
 One of the most common conditions we help treat, control, and manage is called diabetes.
 Below is everything you may need to know about how our diabetes management specialist can help you lower your blood sugar levels!

 Here are some of the best ways to manage your diabetes and blood sugar levels:

 Getting moderate amounts of exercise every day is one of the best ways to lower blood sugar levels and boost metabolism.
 Exercise has also proven to greatly reduce the risk of prediabetes turning into type 2 diabetes.
 Talk to your physician about how implementing an exercise routine can help you control your diabetes.

 Nutrition is another essential method of preventing and controlling diabetes.
 Eating nutrient-dense foods in moderation such as chicken, eggs, beans, vegetables, and fruits is one of the most effective ways of managing your condition.